+'''
-Cmd.set_window_title(title: str) \rightarrow None

-Set the terminal window title.
+Cmd.set_window_title (title: str) \rightarrow None Set the terminal window title.

+'''

-Raises a RuntimeError if called while another thread holds terminal_lock.
+Raises a RuntimeError if called while another thread holds terminal lock.

 IMPORTANT: This function will not set the title unless it can acquire self.terminal_lock to avoid writing to stderr while a command is running.
-Therefore it is best to acquire the lock before calling this function to guarantee the title changes.
+Therefore it is best to acquire the lock before calling this function to guarantee the title changes and to avoid raising a RuntimeError.